 - Consult the GovLab Wiki

-- Reach out to the HHS Challenge Manager Sandeep Patel
+- Reach out to the HHS Open Innovation Manager Sandeep Patel

 - Reach out to the HHS Competes Yammer group

 - Draft and obtain agency clearance of Federal Register Notice (FRN).
-Develop a Federal Register Notice announcing the challenge and seek approval from your agency head or individual delegated this authority (this step is required for challenges issued under the COMPETES Act authority).
+Craft a Federal Register Notice announcing the challenge and seek approval from your agency head or individual delegated this authority (this step is required for challenges issued under the COMPETES Act authority).
 It is recommended that you use HHS’s Federal Register template.
-If total prize amount is more than $500,000: send draft Federal Register notice and accompanying materials via the Exec Secretariat for the Secretary’s approval of Challenges.
+If total prize amount is more than $500,000, send a draft Federal Register notice and accompanying materials via the Exec Secretariat for the Secretary’s approval of Challenges.